ytbkoworld/element451-docs/import-export/FORMULAS.md

 INPUT: DATE_FORMAT(1, 1)
 OUTPUT: 1
+TODO: Vass should add an example
 ```

 ## DATE_DEFAULT

-Reformat current date for $format, which should be a valid php format string.
+Reformat current date for $format to the default format.

 Usage example: